Consumer Medicine Information

 to pale yellow.

-Actilyse is sold as a pack containing one vial of powder and one vial of sterilised water for injections.
-Each of these packs
+Actilyse is available as a pack containing one vial of powder and one vial of sterilised water for injections.

 10 mg vial - AUST R 64240